ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 #### Postscripts
-Postprocessing scripts that run after _payu_ has completed all steps.
+Postprocessing scripts that run after _payu_ has completed all steps of each run.
 Scripts that might alter the output directory, for example, can be run as postscripts.
 These run in PBS jobs separate from the main model simulation.

 ```yaml
 postscript: -v PAYU_CURRENT_OUTPUT_DIR,PROJECT -lstorage=${PBS_NCI_STORAGE} ./scripts/NetCDF-conversion/UM_conversion_job.sh